LiteFarmOrg/LiteFarm/README.md

         to obtain weather information which is used in the insights module (water balance).

 ### Start the application:
-  1. cd litefarm
+  1. cd LiteFarm
   2. `lerna bootstrap` to install dependencies
   3. in separate terminals:
-      - cd packages/webapp && npm start
+      - `cd packages/webapp && npm start`
-      - cd packages/api && npm start
+      - `cd packages/api && npm start`
       - (for hot reloading in api: npm install -g nodemon && nodemon --exec npm start)
   4. webapp will be running on http://localhost:3000 and the api on http://localhost:5000
   5. Since this is a mobile web application, webapp should be viewed in a mobile view in the browser